 I live in Sunny San Diego, but my client base is local, national, and global.
 I am licensed in California, Minnesota, and Virginia and commonly work with local counsel in other jurisdictions.
 So if you have a client with an antitrust issue, for example, but don’t have antitrust expertise yourself, call me.

 As you can probably tell by now, I enjoy writing.
 In 2010, I was honored with the Burton Award for Legal Writing Achievement for a law review article that I co-authored.
 The Burton Award is dedicated to the enrichment and refinement of writing in the legal profession and is presented by the Burton Foundation, a non-profit cultural and academic organization devoted to promoting the legal profession.
 Chief District Judge B. Lynn Winmill of the Federal District of Idaho cited this article in In re Micron Technology, Inc. Securities Litigation.
-It is also listed as Notable Scholarship about Private Securities Fraud Litigation by the Loyalty University (Chicago) Institute for Investor Protection.
+It is also listed as Notable Scholarship about Private Securities Fraud Litigation by the Loyola University (Chicago) Institute for Investor Protection.

 This blog is primarily about antitrust and competition law, though I will periodically discuss issues relating to other areas, including my experience moving from biglaw to my own practice.